Skip to main content

 The bottom line

-There are lots of positive health benefits from using a GLP-1 to eat less and lose weight, but there are also a few significant risks, especially losing bone density and muscle mass.
-Food is the first line of defense for your body to ensure you’re getting enough fiber, protein, calcium, magnesium, and vitamin D — but thankfully daily supplements are an easy way to fill in nutritional gaps.
+There are lots of positive health benefits from using a GLP-1 to eat less and lose weight, but there are also a few challenges, especially losing bone density and muscle mass.
+Food is the first line of defense for your body to ensure you’re getting enough fiber, protein, calcium, magnesium, and vitamin D — but thankfully daily supplements are an easy way to fill in nutritional gaps if needed.
 Talk to your doctor or Registered Dietitian about your risk factors, blood test results, and diet to see if these supplements are right for you.